 There’s also an economic impact to all of this.
 Knowing how to cook has always saved me from spending money on eating out, eating food I don’t enjoy, or even snacking instead of having a proper meal; and instead using my self-taught cooking skills to be creative and a master of stretching the food budget while never sacrificing on taste.
 Now that is empowering.

-you don’t have to want to be a professional chef to empower yourself with these same skills.
+You don’t have to be a professional chef to empower yourself with these same skills.